akocs/config-compare/README.md

 the application.
 You will get an error that says something like 'unknown property' or 'property not found' error.

-To solve this you can use config-compare pre-commit hook.
+To solve this, you can use config-compare pre-commit hook.

 # Description:
 This pre-commit hook will compare two YAML configuration files.
-It will compare the develops custom config.yaml file to the projects config-sample.yaml file.
+It will compare the develops custom config.yaml file to the project's config-sample.yaml file.
 If the config-sample.yaml file does not contain a key/value pair that is in the developers config.yaml file.
 An error will be thrown.

-### Parameters
+## Parameters
 | Command Line    | Input                   | Description                                                    |
 | --------------- | ----------------------- | -------------------------------------------------------------- |
 | --dir           |  String directory name  | Directory that the config files are located if ther is one     |